luxonis/depthai-python/docs/source/samples/stereo_depth_from_host.rst

 Stereo Depth from host
 ======================

 This example shows depth map from host using stereo images.
-There are 3 depth modes which you can select inside the code: left-right check, extended (for closer distance), subpixel (for longer distance).
+There are 3 depth modes which you can select inside the code:
+#. lr_check: computes disparity with sub-pixel interpolation (5 fractional bits), suitable for long range
+#. extended_disparity: mirror rectified frames: true to have disparity/depth normal (non-mirrored)
+#. subpixel: suitable for short range objects
 Otherwise a median with kernel_7x7 is activated.

+.. rubric:: Similiar samples:

+- :ref:`Stereo Depth Video`

 Setup
 #####